Mexican Petunia, Mexican Blue Bells, Florida Blue Bells, Desert Petunia, Etc.

 Ruellia brittoniana Leonard was named and described by Emery Clarence Leonard in the Journal of the Washington Academy of Sciences in 1941.
 Ruellis brittoniana is a synonym along with seven other scientific names for this species.

-Plants of the World Online currently lists 357 accepted species in the Ruellia genus when I am updating this page on May 25, 2019.
-There were 249 when I updated on March 14, 2018.
-It is a member of the Acanthaceae Family along with 207 other genera (there were 183).
+Plants of the World Online currently lists 357 accepted species in the Ruellia genus when I am updating this page on January 13, 2020.
+Ruellia is a member of the Acanthaceae Family along with 209 other genera.
+Those numbers could change and usually do somewhat every time I check.
 Plant names change and some are added and removed.
 Botanists, horticulturalists, and taxonomists are working hard to go through many plant names making sure they are classified correctly.
 Many plants have had multiple scientific names and they are trying to correct that issue and new plants are discovered all the time.
 It is a continual work in progress.

 My Ruellia simplex (Mexican Petunia) was given to me by my good friend and fellow plant collector, Walley Morse, of Greenville Mississippi.
 He brought me a nice pot full in the fall of 2011.
 I kept them inside in the sunroom over the winter then transplanted them along the wall next to the east sunroom.
 I decided that the area was too shady, so I moved them to the bed next to the west sunroom.